zackmeach/GridironLabs/docs/ui_panels.md

 ## Reference implementation

 - **HomePage** implements the dashboard using several framework components:
-  - `HomeStandingsPanel`: A custom panel for conference/division standings.
+  - `HomeStandingsPanel`: A custom panel for conference/division standings (Left).
-  - `LeadersPanel`: A 3-column category grid for league leaders.
+  - `LeadersPanel`: A 3-column category grid for league leaders (Left).
+  - `SchedulePanel`: A vertical scrollable list of recent/upcoming games (Right).
 - **SettingsPage** uses the framework to host:
   - `DataGenerationPanel`: A dedicated panel for synthetic data pipeline controls.
 - **Entity Pages**: